aniwange33/sudoku-validator/README.md

-Create a command line tool (running on jvm) for validating a standard 9x9 Sudoku puzzle:
+The project create a command line tool (running on jvm) for validating a standard 9x9 Sudoku puzzle:

 Command line: validate.bat puzzleName.txt